DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

   install [LibreOffice] and use its Calc application, which supports the required export without any extra steps.
 LibreOffice can also open Excel files.
 * The first row of the file contains column headers.
-* Subsequent rows contain values for only one target Dataset.
-Multiple rows may together specify the values for one target Dataset.
+* Subsequent rows contain values for only one target dataset.
+Multiple rows may together specify the values for one target dataset.
 However, rows that specify one dataset must be grouped together.
 * There are three types of values, which will be explained below:
     1. the `DATASET` column